javiergamarra/nhpatt.github.io/_posts/2018-07-08-lechazoconf-feedback.md

 And I've mentioned it before, **we can't thank the speakers enough for their time and hard work**.
-Preparing a talk is really time-consuming and, when the target is not clear (tech? product? startup?) and the goal complicated (explaining a success is "promoting" for some attendees), the LechazoConf is a very demanding conference.
+Preparing a talk is really time-consuming and, when the target is not clear (tech? product? startup?) and the goal complicated (explaining a success is "promoting" for some attendees) is even worse, the LechazoConf is a very demanding conference.
 I'm sorry for that :'(

 As a conference, we have a 4,32/5.
 Lots of friends voted there so it should be lower.
 The problems explained there:

 * Worse catering (vegan especially).
-* Talks not focused on the topic
+* Talks not focused on the topic.
-* Worse talks
+* Worse talks.
-* Bad attention to sponsors
+* Bad attention to sponsors.

 ## Post-it Wall